Salmo trutta (sea run brown trout)

 Sea trout can vary in size from 30cm schoolies all the way to 80cm plus monsters that can weigh 10kg.
 They are common in many rivers in Wales, particularly those with poor nutrients and good tributary spawning – good sea trout rivers generally tend to be poor brown trout rivers.

-The best rivers are the Towy and tributaries, plus the Dovey and Teifi.
-There are many others with good runs, including the Ogmore, Rheidol, Glaslyn, Tawe, Mawddach and Conwy.
+The best sea trout fishing can be found on the river Towy and tributaries, plus the Dovey and Teifi.
+There are many other Welsh rivers with good sewin runs, including the Ogmore, Rheidol, Glaslyn, Tawe, Mawddach, Wnion and Conwy.

 Sea trout are usually fished for at night in Wales, using fly fishing techniques.